-Michael Eilenberg is an Associate Professor of Human Security and Anthropology at School of Culture and Society, Aarhus University.
+Michael Eilenberg is an Associate Professor of Anthropology at School of Culture and Society, Aarhus University.
 His primary research interests’ center on issues of state formation, citizenship, agrarian expansion and climate politics in frontier settings.
 In particular he investigates state-society dynamics in borderland regions of Southeast Asia, Africa and Europe.
 Within this research frame, he has been dealing with different transnational processes such as illicit cross-border trade, labor migration, land conflicts, biosecurity and other kinds of cross-border movements and issues.

 More information on Michael Eilenberg's work can be found on his personal website.